 - decide to transform your medical devices into accessories and bling them out! (stickers, self-adhesive rhinestones, or nail polish to match your manicure)

 Your choice of shoes is very important.
 Why not choose a pair that is half a size larger than your usual size, to avoid the discomfort associated with swollen feet?
 As a precaution, band-aids are always helpful at preventing – or treating – blisters.
 You can also bring a second pair of (more comfortable) shoes to dance in during the second part of the evening.

 You can always talk with your doctor and caterer to create a menu that is both appealing to your family and friends and compatible with your diet.
-Don’t hesitate to ask for custom menu for you, it’s your day after all!
+Don’t hesitate to ask for custom menu for yourself, it’s your day after all!

 The biggest challenge is managing a meal that can last several hours.
 From the cocktail hour and its traditional hors d’oeuvres, to the cutting of the cake, it can be difficult to anticipate what you will be eating – and at what time.
 But like any meal, preparation helps to avoid unpleasant surprises.